dark-teal-coder/course-sololearn-introduction-to-java/course-note-sololearn-introduction-to-java.md

 Let's code for real!

 The given program should output the text: "My first Java Code Coach!".
 But something is wrong.

 **Task**

 Complete the code to generate the required output.

-###### Answer
+###### Solution

 ```java
 public class Program {